Alameda Little League Fall Ball: Frequently Asked Questions

 Q: Will all A.L.L Fall Ball players play against other Bay Area league teams?

-A: Players who exhibit strong skills, positive attitude & good attendance will be selected to play against other
+A: Players who exhibit strong skills, positive attitude & good attendance may be selected to play against other Bay Area teams.

 Q: Will teams be playing by USSSA rules or Little League rules?